knowsuchagency/knowsuchagency.github.io.old/content/page/experience.md

 *Software Engineer*

-Jan 2018 - Present
+Jan 2018 - Apr 2018

-Utilizing mostly Python (asyncio), PostgeSQL, and various other technologies to ensure our backend infrastructure is reliant, performant, maintainable, and auditable.
+Utilizing Python (Flask/asyncio), PostgreSQL, AWS, CloudFoundry, and various other technologies to ensure our backend infrastructure is reliant, performant, maintainable, and auditable.